 Seminars to discuss advancements produced within RISIS with a wide audience or to circulate information about tools (e.g. OA).
 Webinars deals with RISIS services (semantic analysis, ontology building, geographical analysis, visualization), and need to develop transversal efforts between RISIS groups.

-Until July 2019 WP2 team presents the platform (ADOBE CONNETCT) which will host the webinars; guidelines to organize webinars will be also developed.
-The partners will be invited to propose webinars by December 2019.
+On July 2019 WP2 team presented the platform (ADOBE CONNETCT) which will host the webinars; guidelines to organize webinars have been also developed and shared with partners.
+The partners have been invited to propose webinars by December 2019.